 But through this bar fight, and processing it with Godwin, I realized that I had a lot to learn about the complexity of the society in which I would live for the next two years.

-And that disorienting feeling that tells me I’m in new territory, it still happens.
+And that disorienting feeling, the one that tells me I’m in new territory; it still happens.
 It’s still unnerving.

 But I have learned to expect that social inertia is strongly biased towards making it through the day, even in the most unstable places in the world.